Ultra Trail 100 2021 Checklist

 Queensland | Australia

 UTA is now the largest trail run in the southern hemisphere and third largest globally.
-It's an iconic trail running festival spread across 4 incredible days, with hundreds of runners, spectators and support crew travelling to the spectacular Blue Mountains, NSW, from 13-16 May 2021.
+It's an iconic trail running festival spread across 4 incredible days, with hundreds of runners, spectators and support crew travelling to the spectacular Blue Mountains, NSW.
 Both the UTA50 and UTA100 races carry qualifying points towards UTMB qualification, while the pinnacle event UTA100 is also a founding event of the Ultra-Trail World Tour.

 UTA's mandatory gear list contains the absolute minimum to keep you safe during the event and in the Blue Mountain’s unpredictable weather systems.
 If you would normally take something extra on a run of this duration, you should still take it.
 The course passes through remote trails, where protection from the elements and medical and support services could be some time/distance from athletes needing assistance.
 It is therefore imperative that the mandatory gear is carried at all times.